 - Untrained health care providers, leading to reduced standards of care.

-- Assumptions about the health risks of GLBT persons by health care providers.
+- Assumptions about the health risks of LGBT persons by health care providers.

 - Higher risk of drug and alcohol use with sexual activity.

 Click here for more on men's mental health issues in my Denver counseling practice.